 The beamline will have two branchlines: one for scanning transmission microscopy (STXM) & ptychography where thin samples (eg., 0.1 - 5 micron) are raster scanned with a nanobeam focused through a zone plate lens.
 This branch will be completed first.

-The second branch line will be dedicated to Coherent X-ray Imaging (CXI) techniques, where a specimen is typically imaged without X-ray “lenses”.
-These coherent scattering based approaches have a higher freedom with respect to sample environments (temperature, magnetic or electric fields) compared to more standard X-ray microscopy, and as such the end station will have a modular character.
-Several techniques such as coherent diffraction imaging, holography and resonant soft x-ray scattering have been established in recent years and are increasingly used for imaging e.g. in nanoscale (magnetic) materials and even life sciences.
+The second branch line will be dedicated to Coherent X-ray Imaging (CXI) techniques, where the end station will have a more modular character.
+Several techniques such as coherent diffraction imaging, holography and resonant soft x-ray scattering are foreseen here.

 |Techniques||Scanning Transmission X-ray Microscopy (including fluorescence), Ptychography, Fourier Transform Holography, Resonant Soft X-ray Scattering|

 |Beam Size||Diameter: 10-100 nm (STXM/Ptycho), 20 μm (CXI)|

 |Energy Range||275 – 2500 eV with full polarization control|

 |Time Scales||0.1 ms to s per point/shot, with full spectroscopy scans in 15-30 minutes, full fluorescence spectroscopy scans up to hour(s)|

 At the beamline SoftiMAX, users will have access to methods for X-ray imaging and microscopy for investigation of everything from cells and viruses to how pollutants move through an ecosystem.
 An important step in the construction process for the beamline was taken recently when the fourteen tonnes insertion device, an instrument holding an array